The Bar of Ireland recognises that in order for any legal system to operate at its optimum level, access must be available to all.

-Our Mission: To address unmet legal need in the community through the facilitation of pro-bono legal services by barristers who are members of the Bar of Ireland, in collaboration with NGOs and charities.
+The mission of VAS is to address unmet legal need in the community through the facilitation of pro-bono legal services by barristers who are members of The Bar of Ireland, in collaboration with NGOs and charities.

 VAS provides assistance to charities and civil society groups in two ways: